pothos-dev/zeno-atom/README.md

 })

 // The Root component uses the Provider to manage a copy of the atom state.
-// You can optionally pass different initial state object to the provider,
+// You can optionally pass a different initial state object to the provider,
-// or just use the state defined above. function MyComplexCounter() {
+// or just use the default state defined above. function MyComplexCounter() {
   return (
     <CounterProvider>